The Best Rooftop Bars in Sydney

 Book a Table

-• It's not open to the elements, but this one is too spectacular to leave off.
+• It's not open to the elements, but the harbour views at this chic cocktail bar above Hotel Palisade are too spectacular to leave off.

 • While the kitchen is certainly the main draw, the outdoor terrace at this sprawling Middle Eastern eatery has a following all its own.
 Pull up a bench for the daily happy hour from 4pm.